FabSwingers.com

 I write more than I read.
 A lot more, which is rubbish really.
 I should read more of it.
 I kinda fell into writing it, found it cathartic and just carried on whenever I needed to get things out of my head.

-By *ulieScrumptiousWoman 16 weeks ago
+By *ulieScrumptiousWoman over a year ago

 North West